google/libphonenumber/migrator/README.md

 ## About metadata.zip:

-It contains canonical metadata for the libphonenumber project, intended for use by libphonenumber tools - like Migrator tool in this case.
+It contains canonical metadata for the libphonenumber project, intended for use by libphonenumber tools.
 CSV schemas are not promised to be stable.

 ## License
 See [LICENSE file](https://github.com/google/libphonenumber/blob/master/LICENSE) for Terms and Conditions.